Best Body Composition Exercises – Introduction

 The Best Body Composition Exercises

-Remember this critical point – The best exercises for improving your body composition involve lots of muscle groups working together.
+Remember this critical point – The best exercises for achieving your most optimal body composition involve lots of muscle groups working together.

 So, in no particular order, here are my favorite body comp transformation exercises.

 I still remember the first time I did squats with a 45 pound Olympic barbell in my local YMCA’s free weight area at the age of 55.

 But, if you make sure never to neglect squats again, you will be amazed at how much better you look and feel within a short period of time.

 So if you start to do squat workouts and forget the treadmill and biceps curls workout, you will gain muscle, mobility, and confidence.